scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Recommendation engines have been implemented in programming languages such as C/C++, Java among others and made publicly available.
-One of the most popular implementations is the open-source recommendation library Taste, which was included in the Mahout framework project in 2008 [Taste2008]_ .
-Mahout is a well-known machine learning toolkit written in Java for building scalable apache licensed machine libraries [Mahout2011]_ .
+One of the most popular implementations is the open-source recommendation library Taste, which was included in the Mahout framework project in 2008 [Taste]_ .
+Mahout is a well-known machine learning toolkit written in Java for building scalable apache licensed machine libraries [Mahout]_ .
 It is specially a great resource for developers who are willing to take a step into recommendation and machine learning technologies.
 Taste has enabled systematic comparisons between standard developed recommendation methods, leading to an increased visibility, and supporting their broad adoption in the community of machine learning, information filtering and industry.
-There are also several another publicly available implementations of recommender engines toolkits in the web [EasyRec2011]_ , [MyMediaLite2011]_.
+There are also several another publicly available implementations of recommender engines toolkits in the web [EasyRec]_ , [MyMediaLite]_.
 Each one comes with its own interface, sometimes even not updated anymore by the project owners, a small set of recommendation techniques implemented, and unique benefits and drawbacks.

-For Python developers, which has a considerable ammount of machine learning developers and researchers, there is no single unified way of interfacing and testing these recommendation algorithms, even though there are some approaches but found incomplete or missing the required set for creating and evaluating new methods [PySuggest2005]_, [djangorecommender2008]_.
+For Python developers, which has a considerable ammount of machine learning developers and researchers, there is no single unified way of interfacing and testing these recommendation algorithms, even though there are some approaches but found incomplete or missing the required set for creating and evaluating new methods [PySuggest]_, [djangorecommender]_.
 This restraints developers and researchers from fully taking advantage of the recent developments in recommendation engines algorithms as also an obstacle for machine learning researchers that will not want to learn complex programming languages for writing their recommender approaches.
 Python has been considered for many years a excellent choice for programming beginners since it is easy to learn with simple syntax, portable and